 OLLAMA_HOST=0.0.0.0 ollama serve

 From any other machine on your network, point your app at http://mac-mini-ip:11434.
 The Mini sits under your monitor, draws about 12–15W at idle, and answers requests from your iPad, phone, or other computers — all without sending data to any cloud.
+That privacy angle is the whole point for many owners; our private AI on Mac Mini guide covers the model picks for it.
+New to the tooling?
+The Ollama setup guide walks through install and first run.

 Power cost for 24/7 operation: roughly $15–20 per year at average US electricity rates.
 That is the entire value proposition of a local AI server.